 Junjo does, I should note, contain some sexual content.
 Although certainly not pornographic in its depiction of the characters’ sexual entanglements, Junjo includes a number of highly-erotic sex scenes that are completely intelligible without ever being graphic.
 In other words, you’ll find no frontal nudity here.
 (Now, I can’t recall for certain whether or not the animators depicted any rear nudity, but I’m pretty sure there isn’t any of that either.
 I suppose I’ll come back to that point after taking in Season 2.)

 Nozomi’s presentation of Junjo Romantica includes only the Japanese audio-track accompanied by thorough English subtitles (i.e. no English dub here).
-This release of the first half of the series includes a 24-page booklet, which features character bios, extensive examples of both preliminary and finalized series artwork, and behind-the-scenes information.
 Special features on the set include a U.S. Season 1 trailer, clean opening and closing sequences, a TV Spot, three DVD commercials, liner notes featuring information on the translation among other things, and trailers for other Nozomi releases.